acdh-oeaw/django-gnd/README.md

 # django-gnd

-A python package to query and store data from [Lobid's GND-API](https://lobid.org/gnd)
+A django package to query and store data from [Lobid's GND-API](https://lobid.org/gnd)

 ## install